valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Fixed hotel worker scenario coordinates in South Slopes.
 - Fixed peds wall leaning scenario coordinates in Westdyke.
 - Fixed park gardering scenario in East Hook, now peds perform this scenario in Rotterdam Hill.
 - Fixed issue that caused manhat02.ide to break save files.
-If you have installed this file and didn't make a backup, then you can get one from "Update 1.5.1" folder.
+If you have installed this file and didn't make a backup, then you can get one from "Update x.x.x" folder.
 - Fixed issue with broken buildings LODs during night time in Berchem and Acter (problem was found on CE version, and therefore was not solved on time).
+- Changed roof glass texture on Hove Beach subway station to match console one.
+- Fixed M_Y_Chinvend_01 upper clothing textures.
+- Restored beta roof texture at Brucie's garage, as well as the roofs of several buildings near this garage.
+- Restored couple more unused shop signs in Hove Beach, also adapted LOD textures for them.
+- Restored missing ads on the Algonquin - Dukes expressway near the bus depot.
+- Fixed antenna LOD on bus depot in Downtown.
+- Fixed missing LOD texture of ad frame in BOABO.
+- Fixed very intense reflections on some buildings in Hove Beach.
+- Restored ad close to police station in Hove Beach.
+- Restored construction scaffs in Alderney City on Bedrock St.
+- Restored missing skylights on some buildings in Rotterdam Hill.
+- Added transparency to titles so they match console ones.
+- Fixed very intense reflections on roof of the ferry station in Algonquin.
+- Restored unused shop sign in East Island City near the laundromat place.
+- Fixed broken sign LOD in Airport.
+- Fixed very intense reflection of the score board in Northwood.
+- Fixed missing shadows of the fire escapes in Downtown and Schottler.
+- Fixed very intense reflection on road signs in North Holland.
+- Restored unused "Ammu Nation" shop sign in front of the Maisonette 9 nightclub.

 #### Screenshots
 ![AMXzUQJ](https://github.com/valentyn-l/GTAIV.Various.Fixes/assets/60371520/abcb3563-3fd9-45d5-9e72-fcd7b924a0ff)